polterguy/hyper-core/README.md

 be orders of magnitudes more secure, than most things you could possibly build yourself - Assuming you don't do something really stupid yourself, such as concatenating SQL parameters into your SQL in your own extension methods, instead of using the SQL paremeter collection objects, etc.
+Below is a list of some of the more important security features in Hyper Core.

+* Highly secure role based access control
+* Passwords stored securely
+* Easy to create and maintain existing users through Peeples
+* SQL injection attack prevention

 ## Installation